RomainPastureau/Krajjat/docs/source/general/input.rst

 .. note::
     It is possible to have individual files for every sample.
-In that case, the name of the folder containing the individual audio samples should be passed as parameter upon creation of the :class:`Audio` object.
+In that case, the name of the folder containing the individual audio samples should be passed as parameter upon creation of the :class:`~krajjat.classes.audio.Audio` object.
 This incredibly tedious way of opening and saving audio files has only been implemented to follow the same logic as for the Sequence files, and should be avoided.